YassenA/dotfiles-1/README.md

 # dotfiles
 sway/i3 configs
-i would not recommend using these as they're messy as fuck credits to (https://github.com/endeavouros-team/endeavouros-i3wm-setup)[endeavouros's team] for making the initial configs :3
+i would not recommend using these as they're messy as fuck credits to [https://github.com/endeavouros-team/endeavouros-i3wm-setup](endeavouros) for making the initial configs :3